On Moonlight Bay (album)

 On Moonlight Bay is a Doris Day album (released July 2, 1951) featuring songs from the movie of the same name.
-It was issued by Columbia Records as a 10" LP album, catalog number CL-6186 and as a 78rpm 4 disc set, catalog number C-267.
+It was issued by Columbia Records as a 10" LP album, catalog number CL-6186 and as a 78 rpm 4 disc set, catalog number C-267.

+The album debuted on Billboard magazine's Best-Selling Popular Record Albums chart in the issue dated August 3, 1951, peaking at No. 3 during an eighteen-week run on the chart.

-The album was combined with Day's 1953 album, By the Light of the Silvery Moon, on a compact disc, issued on January 30, 2001 by Collectables Records.
+The album was combined with Day's 1953 album, By the Light of the Silvery Moon, on a compact disc, issued on January 30, 2001, by Collectables Records.
 Gordon MacRae is not featured on the album, as he was a property of Capitol records and wasn't allowed to sing on this Columbia recording.
 James Emmons, a contract singer handled by Doris Day's husband, was used in his place on two songs...
 "Cuddle up a Little Closer" and "Till We Meet Again".